Patient Advisory Group (PAG)

 Within the Society and College, PAG members provide lived experience and input to publications, consultation responses and evolving strategy through co-production.

-Together we promote patient, public and practitioner partnerships in diagnostics imaging and radiotherapy
+Together we promote patient, public and practitioner partnerships in diagnostic imaging and radiotherapy.

-The group meets up twice a year in London and between meetings communicates electronically throughout the year.
+The group meets up once a year in London and three times a year virtually.
+Between meetings the group communicates electronically throughout the year.

-All travel and subsistence expenses for group meetings are paid by the CoR in line with our expenses policy.
+All travel and subsistence expenses for group meetings are paid by the College of Radiographers (CoR) in line with our expenses policy.

 Radiographers: Why is it important to encourage your patients to take part?